algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Weekly Reports/Weekly_Report_W3.md

 - Our primary focus for the upcoming week is to refine our approach to deadlines.
 We aim to establish a more accurate and logical timeline for project milestones.
 - Additionally, we plan to finalize the technical specifications and ensure their timely submission.
 Clear documentation is crucial for project cohesion.
 5. Conclusion:
-Reflecting on the challenges faced this week, it's evident that precision in planning and coordination is key to project success.
-As we move forward, we are committed to learning from these experiences and implementing improvements.
+For this third week into this project, we had to find a balance between project work and the classes, as mentioned there were some challenges faced this week, it's evident that precision in planning and coordination is key to project success.
+As we move forward, it is important to learn from these experiences to keep the project moving.
 Open communication and a proactive approach will be essential in overcoming upcoming challenges and ensuring the project's overall success.

 6. KPI's
 >KPI's template